angular/angular/aio/content/guide/testing-as-pure-js-application.md

  expect(service.serviceMethod).toBe(angularService.serviceMethod);
 ```

-- name dependencies and their methods as in production code to simplify their search/debug
+- Name dependencies and their methods as in production code to simplify their search or debug.
 ```typescript
  // for tested instances
  let component = new CustomNameComponent(); // valid